 We update our trail notes and maps each year in early September.
 We recommend that you do not print these out until after the annual update.
 We publish news of the annual update on our website and Facebook page.
 Trail Notes are updated throughout the year.

 These resources are free to walkers.
-But you should consider making a to support the trail.
+But you should consider making a donation to support the trail.

 Keep a regular eye on the trail status page where we note trail damage, temporary closures and other significant changes.